Caroline-A/Medical_education/Search_strategy.md

 * Filters for the final results:
     * Document type:

+The strategy consists of two parts:
+* A MeSH search for terms specific to medical education and medical groups in training, and a MeSH search that combines generic terms for education and training with terms for medicine, doctors and specialities.
-The strategy consists of two parts: One part is a search for terms specific to medical education and medical groups in training; a second part combines more generic terms for education and training with terms for medicine, doctors and specialities.
-The same general approach is used in Web of Science (with adjustments for the lack of subject headings).
+* A title-abstract search for terms specific to medical education and medical groups in training, and a title-abstract search that combines generic terms for education and training with terms for medicine, doctors and specialities.

 Final PubMed search, combination of MeSH and free text, is shown below (04.05.22) = xxx results.
 See below for explanation line for line.